 The following table shows the underwriting fee to be paid to the underwriters by us in connection with this offering.
 These amounts are shown assuming both no exercise and full exercise of the underwriters' overallotment option.
-This underwriting fee is the difference between the offering price to the public and the amount the underwriters pay to us to purchase the common units.
+This underwriting fee is the difference between the initial public offering price and the amount the underwriters pay to us to purchase the common units.
 The per common unit amounts shown represent underwriting fees to be paid to the underwriters with respect to common units sold to the public.